RattleSN4K3/UC-MiscArrayOps/README.md

 These operations are created in a include-able file (UnrealScript template, *.uci) which can be included in a base file which allows to use array operations in every child class.
-Or specifically include the UCI file where ever you need these array operations
+Or specifically include the UCI file where ever you need these array operations.

 - Download the [ArrayOp.uci](ArrayOp.uci) file
 - Place it into your root package folder (where `Classes` is located)